algorich/notifly/README.md

 # Notifly

-This project intend to offer a full notification system, back and front-end.
+This project is still under development and it intend to offer a full notification system, back and front-end.
+Questions and suggestions are welcome and you can use the [issues list](https://github.com/algorich/notifly/issues) on Github to provide that feedback.

 In actual version, notifications are composed by:

   - Receiver (**required**): the object that will receive the notification